phalcon-orphanage/docs/ja/reference/tutorial-vokuro.rst

 Load Classes and Dependencies
 -----------------------------
-This project uses Phalcon\\Loader to load controllers, models, forms, etc. within the project and composer_ to load the project's dependencies.
+This project uses :doc:`Phalcon\\Loader <../api/Phalcon_Loader>` to load controllers, models, forms, etc. within the project and composer_ to load the project's dependencies.
 So, the first thing you have to do before execute Vökuró is install its dependencies via composer_.
 Assuming you have it correctly installed, type the following command in the console: